-Personal testimonies are significant to newcomers because the storylines of recovered addicts objectify the central cultural elements of the 12 Step world, such as the importance of attending meetings, getting a sponsor, helping other suffering addicts, doing service work for the 12 Step Group.
+Furthermore, personal testimonies are significant to newcomers because the storylines of recovered addicts objectify the central cultural elements of the 12 Step world, such as the importance of attending meetings, getting a sponsor, helping other suffering addicts, doing service work for the 12 Step Group.
 By listening to the narratives of recovered members, newcomers learn the culture of 12 Step recovery.
 The newcomer learns the model of a 12 Step testimonial by listening to other members and through telling their own story, the newcomer comes to understand their own life as a member of a 12 Step program (Holland 2001:71).
-The 12 Step rhetorical language provides a powerful opiate that connects the newcomer to the 12-step culture and convinces them that their drinking/using/acting-out problem can be solved-resulting in behavioural transformations of newcomers (Waldram 1997:74).
+The 12 Step rhetorical language provides an attractive element that connects the newcomer to the 12-step culture and assures them that the drinking/ using/acting-out problem can be solved-resulting in behavioural transformations of newcomers (Waldram 1997:74).